 Be sure to specify your account, service or product identification number, as applicable, the specific Communication for which you are requesting a paper copy, and the address to which it should be mailed.
 We may charge fees for paper copies of the Communications.
 Please refer to your applicable account, product, or service agreement.

-In the event that your e-mail address or other contact information is changed, you must notify us of such changes immediately through one of the following methods:
+In the event that your e-mail address or other contact information is changed, you must notify us of such changes immediately through the following method:

-For Personal Internet Banking, access the Customer Service page within Personal Internet Banking and click the appropriate links on "Your Profile Information" to update your contact information.
+Follow the "My contact information" link within Personal Internet Banking and click the appropriate links to update your personal details.

 If you fail to update or change an incorrect or invalid e-mail address or other contact information, you understand and agree that any Communications shall nevertheless be deemed to have been provided to you if they were made available to you in electronic form on our websites, e-mailed to the e-mail address we have for you in our records, or delivered through other electronic means.

 This document describes the account information that we may share between HSBC affiliates for purposes of identifying potential financial crimes.
 It also describes the actions that we may take should HSBC determine that an account is involved in financial crime activity, or if account information that has been provided to HSBC is inaccurate.
 Further, this Disclosure states our customers' responsibilities with respect to tax obligations and related reporting to applicable and various tax authorities.